renatoathaydes/Automaton/docs/running-scripts.md

   * `com.athaydes.automaton.assertion.AutomatonMatcher`
   * `com.athaydes.automaton.SwingUtil`

-The following is a valid example of an Automaton script:
+The following is a valid example of an AScript:

 ```groovy
 doubleClickOn 'text:colors'